Northern Erie Clinical Services Outpatient

 Northern Erie Clinical Services Outpatient - Buffalo, NY

-Northern Erie Clinical Services Outpatient is a substance and mental health rehab center located at 2005 Sheridan Drive in the 14223 zip code in Buffalo, NY.
+Northern Erie Clinical Services Outpatient is a dual diagnosis treatment facility located at 2005 Sheridan Drive in the 14223 zip code in Buffalo, NY.
 It is operated by the local government.
-Northern Erie Clinical Services Outpatient provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Northern Erie Clinical Services Outpatient include rational emotive behavioral therapy, CBT and motivational interviewing.
-Northern Erie Clinical Services Outpatient provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehabilitation.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.
+Northern Erie Clinical Services Outpatient provides prescribes suboxone, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by Northern Erie Clinical Services Outpatient include cognitive behavioral therapy, motivational interviewing and rational emotive behavioral therapy.
+Northern Erie Clinical Services Outpatient provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and regular outpatient treatment.
+It also provides residential substance use treatment and inpatient treatment for dual diagnosis.

 Address: 2005 Sheridan Drive, Buffalo, NY 14223